 Foundation Options For Your Pole Barn or Home

 There are 3 primary foundation options for your post frame building.
-Post in the ground, concrete piers and stem wall foundation.
+Post in the ground, concrete piers and short wall foundation.
 All three can provide a sturdy foundation for your building, depending on use.
-For example, pole barns commonly use the Post In Ground foundation while single-family homes typically use concrete piers or a stem wall foundation.
+For example, pole barns commonly use the Post In Ground or Concrete Pier foundation while single-family homes typically use the short wall foundation.
 We’ll help you with recommendations based on the use of your building.

 Post In Ground

 Post In Ground foundations are exactly what they sound like.
 An 18″ x 48″ hole is dug in the ground and the post is put in, plumbed and concreted in.
 This foundation type is a key factor in the cost effectiveness of post frame construciton.

 Concrete piers are the ideal solution to keep your posts out of the ground.
 Even though posts are treated to prevent decay and rot, soil contact can case deterioration.
 Concrete piers mean your post won’t ever touch the ground.